CtglzzML/salary-prediction-ml-norway/README.md

 # Salary Prediction in Norway

 An end-to-end machine learning workflow for predicting developer salaries in Norway.
-This project was developed as the final exam for the Applied Machine Learning program at Noroff (2025).
+This project was developed between June - October 2025.

 ---